Skip to main content

 Research

 Microorganisms are the Earth’s firstborn.
 They were teeming on the land and in the seas for billions of years before the evolution of plants and animals, and their diversity is staggering.
 Every pinch of soil contains billions of microbes whose activities regulate terrestrial nutrient cycles and influence the evolution of our biosphere.
-Despite their importance many aspects of soil microbial communities are still a mystery and soil remains a fertile habitat for discovery.
-In the broadest terms our research program focuses on soil microbial diversity: its extent, its regulation, and its impact on biogeochemical cycles in soils.
+Despite the importance of soil microbes, the identity and functions of most microbial species in soil remain a mystery making our soils a fertile habitat for discovery.
+In the broadest terms our research program focuses on soil microbial diversity: its extent, its regulation, and its impact on soil processes.

 Our research has two main foci: